bseltz-cohesity/scripts/reports/powershell/vmRecoveryReport/README.md

 * -noPrompt: (optional) do not prompt for password
 * -mfaCode: (optional) TOTP MFA code
 * -emailMfaCode: (optional) send MFA code via email
-* -clusterName: (optional) one or more clusters to connect to when connecting through Helios or MCM (comma separated)
+* -clusterName: (optional) cluster to connect to when connecting through Helios or MCM

 ## Other Parameters